danielkucera/esp-arduino-ebus/README.md

       "name": "operating_mode",          // mqtt topic below "values/" "read_cmd": "50b509030d2b00",      // read command as vector of "ZZPBSBNNDBx"
       "write_cmd": "50b509040e2b00",     // write command as vector of "ZZPBSBNNDBx"
-      "unit": "",                        // unit of the interested part "active": true,                    // active sending of command "interval": 60,                    // minimum interval between two commands in seconds "master": false,                   // value of interest is in master or slave part
+      "active": true,                    // active sending of command "interval": 60,                    // minimum interval between two commands in seconds "master": false,                   // value of interest is in master or slave part